 - She know perfectly well how to be a bit much for her parents.
 She has years of practice and lots of patience to carry things through.

 - I believe it’s a bit much to expect a speed bowler to bowl more than 30 overs in one day, in the cricket sport.

-The phrase is a shortened version of ‘a bit too much’ which signifies the over-reaching state of the situation.
-The literary origin is not known but the phrase is speculated to be around since the 1800’s.
+The phrase is a shortened version of “a bit too much,” which signifies the overreaching state of the situation.
+The literary origin is not known, but the phrase is speculated to have been around since the 1800s.
 It means literally what it says.

 Idiom of the Day